 By the way, while the float is being pulled around, the children on the floats "Osan!
 Yarekakero!" , which apparently means something like, "Come on, guys, run hard!"
 It's probably a traditional thing, but it's quite exciting.
 Lol

-Once the children arrive at the Geijo and get down from the food stall, the kabuki performance finally begins.
-The photo shows the kabuki food stalls performed at the top of the roof, and the performance is Ichinotani Futabagunki .
+Once the children arrive at the performance hall and get off the float, the kabuki performance begins.
+The photo shows a kabuki performance being held on the upper float, titled Ichinotani Futabagunki .

 Children's Kabuki was originally performed at the Gion Festival from the Edo period through the early Meiji period, but was abolished with the promulgation of the "School System" in 1872 (Meiji 5) on the grounds that it was "not educationally desirable."